 When Sanders’s award-winning book, Clover, was published, Publishers Weekly (May, 1990) described it like this: “Infusing her first novel with black vernacular as convincing as Alice Walker’s, imaginative metaphors that rival Maya Angelou’s and humor as delicious as Zora Neale Hurston’s, Sanders has created a refreshing new voice.”
+Readers of today may recall 1980s references sprinkled throughout the book.
 Watch an interview with Dori Sanders here: Writer to Writer 12.

 Rock Hill Literary Landmark #2: Winthrop University Dacus Library Matt Christopher Collection